JackMortDT/nvim-presentation/content/home/introduction.md

 ## Origins of NVIM

-- According to GitHub(where the codebase of NVIM is), the first commit of this project came on january 31 by a Brazilian named Thiago Padilha.
+- According to GitHub(where the codebase of NVIM is), the first commit of this project came on january 31 of 2014 by a Brazilian named Thiago Padilha.

 ---